 Lauren Singer: No, they were all friends.
 Having a business in New York is amazing because there are so many entrepreneurs and people in the space who want to help, especially if you’ve gotten to a point where you’ve scaled and possibly sold a business.
 I hope that when I get to that point, I too can be a mentor and a resource for people who are where I was a year ago, who don’t know what the next steps are.
 Once you do [fundraising rounds] once, it’s so much easier to do them again.
 All of the confusion about not knowing how to do something has gone away.
 And I know that for our Series A, I have this in my head, I’m like, “I can do this now.”
 Before being in business, not knowing something was so overwhelming to me—it would make me feel so physically overwhelmed.
 But having to tackle huge problems and small problems has just made me realize that even if I don’t know something, I can figure it out.

-The Helm: As a young woman who is also an influencer and has such a big social media presence, did you find that was a disadvantage to you in walking into some of those venture capital meetings?
+As a young woman who is also an influencer, did you find that was a disadvantage to you in walking into some of those venture capital meetings?